adoyle-h/one.nvim/doc/colors.md

 ## The syntax highlights

-The syntax are parsed by nvim-treesitter. nvim-treesitter will set highlights for each syntax.
+The syntax is parsed by [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).
+The nvim-treesitter will set highlights for each syntax.
 See the [treesitter highlights](../lua/one/plugins/treesitter/highlights.lua) and [colors/highlights](lua/one/plugins/colors/highlights.lua).

 Use `:TSHighlightCapturesUnderCursor` to view the highlight group of word under cursor.